Jurassic: Mammaliaformes

-Mammaliaformes, having originated from cynodonts at the end of the Triassic, diversified extensively during the Jurassic.
-Important groups of Jurassic Mammaliaformes include Morganucodonta, Docodonta, Eutriconodonta, Dryolestida, Haramiyida and Multituberculata.
-While most Jurassic mammalaliaformes are solely known from isolated teeth and jaw fragments, exceptionally preserved remains have revealed a variety of lifestyles.
+Mammaliaformes, including mammals, having originated from cynodonts at the end of the Triassic, diversified extensively during the Jurassic.
+While most Jurassic mammalaliaforms are solely known from isolated teeth and jaw fragments, exceptionally preserved remains have revealed a variety of lifestyles.
 The docodontan Castorocauda was adapted to aquatic life, similarly to the platypus and otters.
 Some members of Haramiyida and the eutriconodontan tribe Volaticotherini had a patagium akin to those of flying squirrels, allowing them to glide through the air.
 The aardvark-like mammal Fruitafossor, of uncertain taxonomy, was likely a specialist on colonial insects, similarly to living anteaters.
-Australosphenida, a group of mammals possibly related to monotremes, first appeared in the Middle Jurassic of Gondwana.
-Therian mammals, represented today by living placentals and marsupials, appear during the early Late Jurassic, represented by Juramaia, a eutherian mammal closer to the ancestry of placentals than marsupials.
-Juramaia is much more advanced than expected for its age, as other therian mammals are not known until the Early Cretaceous.
-Two groups of non-mammalian cynodonts persisted beyond the end of the Triassic.
+Australosphenida, a group of mammals possibly related to living monotremes, first appeared in the Middle Jurassic of Gondwana.
+The earliest records of multituberculates, one of the longest lasting and most successful orders of mammals, are known from the Middle Jurassic.
+Therian mammals, represented today by living placentals and marsupials, diversified meteorically during the Middle Jurassic.
+They have their earliest records during the early Late Jurassic, represented by Juramaia, a eutherian mammal closer to the ancestry of placentals than marsupials.
+Juramaia is much more advanced than expected for its age, as other therian mammals are not known until the Early Cretaceous, and it has been suggested that Juramaia may also originate from the Early Cretaceous instead.
+Two groups of non-mammaliaform cynodonts persisted beyond the end of the Triassic.
 The insectiviorous Tritheledontidae has a few records from the Early Jurassic.
 The Tritylodontidae, a herbiviorous group of cynodonts that first appeared during the Rhaetian, has abundant records from the Jurassic, overwhelmingly from the Northern Hemisphere.

 Fish

-Conodonts
+Jawless fish

 The last known species of conodont, a class of jawless fish whose hard, tooth-like elements are key index fossils, finally became extinct during the earliest Jurassic after over 300 million years of evolutionary history, with an asynchronous extinction occurring first in the Tethys and eastern Panthalassa and survivors persisting into the earliest Hettangian of Hungary and central Panthalassa.
 End-Triassic conodonts were represented by only a handful of species and had been progressively declining through the Middle and Late Triassic.
+Yanliaomyzon from the Middle Jurassic of China represents the oldest post Paleozoic lamprey, and the oldest lamprey to have the toothed feeding apparatus and likely the three stage life cycle typical of modern members of the group.

 Sarcopterygii

 Lungfish (Dipnoi) were present in freshwater environments of both hemispheres during the Jurassic.
-Genera include Ceratodus and Ptychoceratodus, which are more closely related to living South American and African lungfish than Queensland lungfish, and Ferganoceratodus from the Jurassic of Asia, which is not closely related to either group of living lungfish.
+Some studies have proposed that the last common ancestor of all living lungfish lived during the Jurassic.
 Mawsoniids, a marine and freshwater/brackish group of coelacanths, which first appeared in North America during the Triassic, expanded into Europe and South America by the end of the Jurassic.
-The marine Latimeriidae, which contains the living coelacanths of the genus Latimeria, were also present in the Jurassic, having originated in the Triassic.
+The marine Latimeriidae, which contains the living coelacanths of the genus Latimeria, were also present in the Jurassic, having originated in the Triassic, with a number of records from the Jurassic of Europe including Swenzia, thought to be the closest known relative of living coelacanths.